AdrianMacovei/ApiTestingProject/README.md

 To run the Python code need to:
 - install python on you laptop/pc https://www.python.org/downloads/
 - install Pycharm https://www.jetbrains.com/pycharm/download/#section=windows Community or other IDE (ex Visual Studio Code)
-- install git (link bellow)
+- install git (link above)

 ### Run test in IDE with steps bellow:
-- Create a folder for the project
+- Create a folder for the project and clone the repo (see in video above)
--
+- Follow the steps in the video to run the test https://www.awesomescreenshot.com/video/13024899